We know who The Last Jedi is - at least according to its director

 Some even thought it was plural, particularly after Luke Skywalker is heard saying in the first teaser trailer that he wants the Jedi to end.

-But director Rhian Johnson has told ABC News that The Last Jedi is singular and, for him, refers to Luke himself.
+But director Rian Johnson has told ABC News that The Last Jedi is singular and, for him, refers to Luke himself.

 "It's so funny when people started asking that," he said during the weekend's Star Wars Celebration.
 "I had never even pondered that question."